Christopher M. Graziul

 Biography

-My research examines the promise and limits of AI/ML-based tools to study policing, specifically how two-way radio use relates to officer coordination and behavior.
-This work seeks to clarify what happens before and during encounters with the public by making sense of these radio transmissions as an understudied sociotechnical system critical to the practice of policing.
-Since little work has explored how officers make use of this technology in practice, much of my work has involved navigating the lack of ethical guidelines around publicly available data which, nonetheless, contains sensitive information about members of the public.
+My research examines the promise and limits of AI/ML-based tools to study sensitive topics of substantial interest to the public.
+I study policing, specifically how two-way radio use relates to officer coordination and behavior.
+My work seeks to clarify what happens before and during officer encounters with the public by converting unstructured radio transmission data into structured data for study of how policing operates in practice.
+My goal is to help others make sense of police use of radio as an understudied sociotechnical system critical to policing.

 I am currently on the tenure-track faculty job market, but I also love to do time-bounded projects!
-(Reach out if you need a team player with experience in management consulting, numerical optimization, and social science research!)

 Interests